-It is not uncommon for dictionaries to ignore this "added" semantic element, so that most dictionaries define, say, to put an end to something routinely as 'to finish something,' while few elaborate on that prosodically: 'to stop an activity that is harmful or unacceptable.'
-In general, learners' dictionaries fare much better in this respect than do native-speaker-oriented works.
-This, by the way, applies also to single-word items, so that e.g. Longman (Summers 2005), unlike most native-speaker dictionaries, notes that terse - unlike brief or concise - not only means 'using very few words' but also 'often shows that you are annoyed.'
+In many cases, dictionaries are not (equally) sensitive to this "added" element of lexical meaning, so that in most dictionaries, say, to put an end to something will be defined routinely as 'to finish something,' while very few will elaborate on that prosodically: 'to stop an activity that is harmful or unacceptable.'
+Generally, learners' dictionaries of English fare much better in this respect that their native-speaker-oriented relatives.

-In any case, matters prosodic are not always interpretable in absolute terms: Aside from the conflicting dictionary evidence given above, I can offer some pertinent evidence coming from the Internet (Netscape, spotted on 21 October 2004), about actor Christopher Reeve's widow saying that "it is COMPLETELY unfair, but life can be that way" (my emphasis).
+In any case, matters prosodic are not always interpretable in absolute terms: Aside from some conflicting dictionary evidence given above, I can offer a bit of pertinent evidence coming from the Internet (Netscape, spotted on 21 October 2004), about actor Christopher Reeve's widow saying that "it is COMPLETELY unfair, but life can be that way" (my emphasis).
 Similarly, Schmitt and Carter (2004, 8) report that bordering on carries the "prosodic" meaning of 'approaching an undesirable state (of mind)' in 57 instances of the 100 instances in the British National Corpus, whereas 27 instances refer to a physical location.
 It is also used to express positive evaluation, but only in nine instances out of the 100 (ibid., 20).
-However, other instances of semantic prosodies are easier to capture in absolute terms, e.g. to undergo and to experience in a 1990s version of the Longman: you typically undergo a change or something bad but experience an emotion, physical sensation, a situation, or a problem (Summers 1995).
+Likewise, Partington (1998, 77, citing Louw 1993, 171) observes that even different forms of the same lexical item may display different prosodic behavior: "to build up confidence" (transitive) is favorable, while "resistance builds up" (intransitive) is unfavorable.
+However, other instances of semantic prosodies are easier to capture and identify in absolute terms, for instance the two verbs, undergo and experience, as recorded in a 1990s version of a leading and Carter 2004, 8).